NikoloziGagua/guestly_hotel/README.md

    # 🏨 Guestly – Comprehensive Overview
 -line175- how to run guestly yourself-
 ## 🧠 What is Guestly?
-Guestly is an  hotel management system replica built with Django.
+Guestly is a replica of a small hotel management system replica built with Django.
 It models hotel operations and enhances guest experiences by providing role-based workflows for every part of the hospitality process — from booking and check-in to room service, cleaning, and staff payment management.

 ---
-#🔑 Role-Based System
+# 🔑 Role-Based System
 Guestly is centered around four primary roles, each with its own access level, dashboard, and permissions:

-###👤 Guest
+### 👤 Guest
 View available rooms

 book a room